The Complicity Gradient: Five Levels of Compromise

 Dr. Lian Zhou

 Designed the consciousness licensing tiers.
 The architecture is hers.
-The consequences are distributed.
+The consequences are distributed across every corporation that implements her framework.

 Level 5